 Through her tireless dedication, hard work, and aloha, Ms. Ziegler had an enduring ability to give a voice to Hawai’i’s plants, animals, land, and sea, to make environmental issues relevant, and to embolden human beings to mālama individual species, entire ecosystems, and ka pae ‘āina o Hawai’i.

--This account is adapted from the 2011 HCA award nomination for Marjorie, as originally written by Marigold Zoll.
+-This account is adapted from the 2011 HCA award nomination for Marjorie.